TwiN/gatus/README.md

 | `alerting.*.default-alert.send-on-resolved`   | Whether to send a notification once a triggered alert is marked as resolved   | N/A     |
 | `alerting.*.default-alert.description`        | Description of the alert.
 Will be included in the alert sent                  | N/A     |

+> ⚠ You must still specify the `type` of the alert in the endpoint configuration even if you set the default alert of a provider.

 While you can specify the alert configuration directly in the endpoint definition, it's tedious and may lead to a very long configuration file.